Documentation Index

 Managing Rules

-From the dashboard or API, you can:- List all rules for your organization
+From the dashboard or API, you can:- List all rules for your organization — rules that apply to all repositories display “All Repositories” instead of a numeric count

 - View a rule’s definition, scope, and metadata

-- Delete rules that are no longer needed
+allRepositories: trueto apply to all repos, orrepositoryIdsto scope to specific repos) - Delete rules that are no longer needed

 Custom Rules Only Mode

 For organizations or repositories that want to run only their custom rules, enable the Custom rules only toggle in your scanner settings.
 When enabled, ZeroPath disables all built-in scanning modules — including SAST, SCA, IaC, Secrets, and EOL — and evaluates only your custom natural-language rules against identified sources.
-This setting can be configured at the organization, tag, or individual repository level, following the standard settings inheritance cascade.Best Practices
+This setting can be configured at the organization, tag, or individual repository level, following the standard settings inheritance cascade.Rule Packs

 - Be specific — “All API endpoints must validate the user’s session token before processing” is better than “APIs should be secure”.